menu

 Clifford is a blue-collar town, with 49.14% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Clifford is a village of production and manufacturing workers, service providers, and construction workers and builders.
 There are especially a lot of people living in Clifford who work in food service (11.21%), maintenance occupations (6.90%), and sales jobs (6.03%).

-Overall, Clifford’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Clifford’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet village because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Clifford has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Clifford has few renters and college students.
 But the biggest reason it is quieter in Clifford than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Clifford may be for you.